 Living and working near levees comes with risk.
 Levees may reduce risk during certain flood events, but they do not provide complete protection from flooding.
 Even without a major flood, levees can fail if they are not properly maintained.
 Improper drainage, erosion, seepage, subsidence, and even earthquakes can all lead levees to fail and result in catastrophic flooding.
 Learn how levees work and how they can fail, using FloodSmart’s interactive Levee Simulator tool.

 When levees no longer meet the minimum Federal requirements for reducing flood risk, they are shown as de-accredited levees on a community’s flood maps and the area behind them is shown as a high-risk area.
-Learn more about the three different levee statuses and about the flood risk associated with each.
+Learn more about FEMA levee accreditation mapping, which provides information on different levee accreditation statuses and associated flood risks.

 Knowing and reducing the flood risk in a community is a shared responsibility.
 As a real estate, lending or insurance professional, it is important for you to understand and properly communicate your clients’ risks associated with levees and the financial benefit provided by flood insurance.

 For example, when selling a building, the owner should disclose whether or not the property is located in or soon-to-be in an area designated as a high-risk zone.
 This includes areas behind a levee that is being de-accredited or is not accredited.
 Most lenders will require the buyer to purchase flood insurance before the sale closes.
-For properties located in areas newly designated as high-risk, the NFIP provides rating options to help lower the cost of flood insurance (e.g., Preferred Risk Policy Extension, Grandfathering).
+For properties located in areas newly designated as high-risk, the NFIP provides rating options to help lower the cost of flood insurance.
 Real estate and lending professionals should inform the owner that options are available and insurance professionals should then review all rating options with their client.

 Real estate, lending and insurance professionals play an important role in helping people purchase and financially safeguard what may be their biggest asset: their home or business.
 Consequently, home and business owners will turn to you for information.
 Here are some tips to help better assist your clients.